Policymakers and State Education Agencies

 Introduction

 Legislation is a necessary catalyst for change in our schools.
 Policies designed to promote awareness, understanding, and the use of practices aligned with the science of reading have the potential to improve student literacy and life outcomes.
-In states with local control, the potential for legislation to leverage, incentivize, and inspire change that will result in such improved outcomes is even greater
+In states with local control, the potential for legislation to leverage, incentivize, and inspire change that will result in such improved outcomes is even greater.

 Policymakers and state education agents must keep in mind that the term “science of reading” has become so popular and widespread that it is often misused and oversimplified.
 The risk that it may be misunderstood to the point where legislation designed to improve student literacy ends up failing is real.
 For the proof that is within the findings from the science of reading to translate to new promises in practice, an understanding of what the science of reading really is is critical.
 Leaders in policy and state education must ensure that decisions related to legislation, funding, policies, guidance, and implementation are properly aligned with the science of reading.